Debbie Behan Garrett

-The Doll Blogs, When Dolls Speak I Listen, Garrett's second self-published work and a first-of-its-kind book featuring dolls that blog, is available as an eBook in the Google Play store, which can be read on your computer or another electronic device (widescreen devices are best).
+The Doll Blogs, When Dolls Speak I Listen, Garrett's second self-published work and a first-of-its-kind book featuring dolls that blog, is available as a second-edition paperback, or hardcover book on Amazon.
+The 1st ed. eBook is available in the Google Play store and on Amazon as a Kindle book, which can be read on a computer or another electronic device (widescreen devices are best).

 To serve the doll-collecting community, particularly avid Black-doll enthusiasts, Ms. Garrett continues to write about the dolls she loves.
 In this, her third doll publication, dolls, both old and new, blog their experiences over a two-year period as chosen dolls in Garrett's extensive and quite eclectic Black-doll collection.